 According to a university-wide COVID-19 survey conducted in Spring 2020, instructors and students faced a variety of challenges: transitioning to new technology, struggling to stay connected, food insecurity, loss of income and mental health concerns.
 Existing challenges were also amplified for our most vulnerable populations, and some students have been facing gaps in their basic needs.

 Additionally, as the world takes a stand on racial injustice and pushes to elevate diverse voices, there comes an opportunity to create learning environments that are more inclusive and welcoming and that honor the diverse needs and preferences of students.

 In order to face these challenges, Ohio State is encouraging instructors to implement a few simple measures to support student success.
 Review the suggestions on this page for easy ways to lessen stress, build connection, welcome your students and guide them to the resources they may need throughout the semester.

-Learn how to focus on student success during the first week of class.
+Learn how to focus on student success during the semester.

 Reduce stress and build connection

 There are a few simple ways to reduce stress for students by removing unnecessary barriers and creating opportunities for students to engage with you and their classmates, and to feel part of a community.

 Here are some strategies you can incorporate during the semester:

 - Adjust your expectations for success.
 Success in 2020 or 2021 may not be what success looked like in 2018—and that's OK.
 Review these tips for setting realistic expectations for the semester, provided by the Office of Student Academic Success, the Drake Institute for Teaching and Learning, the Office of Student Life and the Office of Distance Education and eLearning.